hantsy/angularjs-springmvc-sample-boot/README.md

 ## Run the project

+You can use one of the following approaches to run this project.

 ### Run frontend UI and backend respectively

 1. Run the backend API server via Spring Boot.